 This Slow Cooker Steamed Spotted Dick Pudding is a traditional British dessert dating back hundreds of years.
-Our recipe produces an incredibly light, sweet, and comforting pudding with fresh lemon notes and amazingly no suet, eggs, or butter is necessary!
-Enjoy a delicious bowl of spotted dick pudding with hot custard, chilled cream, or a drizzle of warmed up golden or maple syrup.
+Our recipe produces an incredibly light, sweet, and comforting pudding with fresh lemon notes and amazingly no suet, eggs, or butter is necessary, so this is a nice budget-friendly recipe.
+However, this recipe will work fine with dairy milk and butter, so just go with your usual ingredients.
+For a classic British pudding enjoy a delicious bowl of spotted dick pudding with hot custard, chilled cream, or a drizzle of warmed up golden syrup.
+We have included a stove-top method within the recipe notes.

 Jump to: